This glossary describes some of the terms used in technical documents from ARM Limited.

 Byte ordering.
-The scheme that determines the order that successive bytes of a data word are stored in memory.
-An aspect of the system’s memory mapping.
+The scheme that determines the order in which successive bytes of a data word are stored in memory.

 See Also Little-endian and Big-endian.

-An error or event which can cause the processor to suspend the currently executing instruction stream and execute a specific exception handler or interrupt service routine.
-The exception could be an external interrupt or NMI, or it could be a fault or error event that is considered serious enough to require that program execution is interrupted.
+A fault or error event that is considered serious enough to require that program execution is interrupted.
 Examples include attempting to perform an invalid memory access, external interrupts, and undefined instructions.
 When an exception occurs, normal program flow is interrupted and execution is resumed at the corresponding exception vector.
-This contains the first instruction of the interrupt service routine to deal with the exception.
+This contains the first instruction of the interrupt handler to deal with the exception.

 - Exception vector

 See Interrupt vector.

 In a multitasking system, the point at which the time-slice allocated to one process stops and the one for the next process starts.
 If processes are switched often enough, they can appear to a user to be running in parallel, in addition to being able to respond quicker to external events that might affect them.

 In ARM processors, a fast context switch is caused by the selection of a non-zero PID value to switch the context to that of the next process.
 A fast context switch causes each Virtual Address for a memory access, generated by the ARM processor, to produce a Modified Virtual Address that is sent to the rest of the memory system to be used in place of a normal Virtual Address.
 For some cache control operations Virtual Addresses are passed to the memory system as data.
 In these cases no address modification takes place.

 An extension to the ARM architecture that enables cached processors with an MMU to present different addresses to the rest of the memory system for different software processes, even when those processes are using identical addresses.

 See Also Fast context switch.